joao-prg/uber-eats-clone/README.md

 # uber-eats-clone

 Future work:
-- Exception handling for authorization and authentication
+- Exception handling for authorization and authentication (UNAUTHORIZED and FORBIDDEN)